-- Overall lake condition high and appears stable. - LakeSPI scores stable with the highest Native Condition Index and one of the lowest Invasive Impact Index. - An exceptional lake and the best example of extensive charophyte meadows. - Major threat from hornwort invasion.
+- Overall lake condition high and appears stable. - LakeSPI scores stable with the highest Native Condition Index and one of the lowest Invasive Impact Index in the region. - An exceptional lake and the best example of extensive charophyte meadows. - Major threat from hornwort invasion.